weleoka/kaica_dun/README.md

 UserService - Users and the authentication

+## Setup
+The following sections cover a few different scenarios relevant for this project.
+Steps for setup for development, and development with IDE, build with gradle, and finally also compilation for different persistence providers.

-### Setup for development - manual
+### Development - manual
 These steps are one way of getting the repository ready for development.

 1. git clone the repository
 2. Use gradle to fetch the dependencies into the local project folder.
-The gradle task for copying the dependencies is `cpDeps`.
-The task is run: `./gradlew cpDeps` results dependencies available for development in lib/ folder.
-IDE loading will more efficiently keep local copies of repositories to be available for multiple projects.
+The gradle task for copying the dependencies is `cpDeps`, and the downloaded total for the dependencies is 27MB.
+The task `cpDeps` makes dependencies available for development by placing them in `lib/` folder.
+This is not always required as in most instances IDE loading will more efficiently keep local copies of repositories available, and with the added benefit of providing availability for multiple projects.
-3. Configure your IDE to load dependencies *.jar files from `lib` is done by `file->Project Structure->Libraries->[plus-sign]` and then adding the directory `lib`.
-Consider deleting all other references to other libraries/locations for the project (if there are any).
+3. Make your IDE load dependencies *.jar files from `lib` in your project structure settings in the IDE.
+Consider removing other references to libraries/locations if there are any.
-4. Modify the src/resources/hibernate.cfg.xml to use mariaDB or mySQL and set your credentials and url parameters.
+4. Modify `src/resources/application.properties` to use mariaDB, mySQL or hsqldb, and maybe set your credentials and url parameters.
+Or if required use a standalone environment by setting up file-based hsqldb as per instructions for @link:"compiling-for-production".

-To build and run the project with gradle using the gradle wrapper `./gradlew build` and then `./gradlew run` to run the application.
+To build and run the project with gradle wrapper `./gradlew build`, and then `./gradlew run` to run the application.

 If `./gradlew run` does not work then try the `./gradlew installDist` or `./gradlew distZip` and run the resulting file in the `/bin` folder.

-### Setup for development - automatic with IJ idea
+### Development - automatic (for IJ idea)
 This is probably the usual method for work on this project

 1. git clone the repository
 2. Open the project in IJ idea.
 3. Stand by while dependencies are satisfied.
 These will not be stored in the project folder usually, but are instead downloaded to gradle cache for access by all java projects.
-4. Modify the `src/resources/hibernate.cfg.xml` to use mariaDB or mySQL db, and to set your credentials, utl, port etc.
+4. Modify the `src/resources/application.properties` to use mariaDB or mySQL db, and to set your credentials, url, port etc.

 Building and running will likely be within the realms of the IDE in these instances.

-### Compiling for production
+### Production build with hsqldb
 As always there are few tweaks to be done before compiling successfully for production.

 For HSQLDB - standalone game: